 Go to Grants & Funding for grant information.

 Go to Resources for Adult Education Director Memos and Directories.

 Education and literacy are keys to a better quality of life.
-More than 800,000 Virginia adults do not have a high school diploma or high school credential, and many more lack literacy in key areas such as math or business skills.
+According to the 2011-2015 American Community Survey, nearly 750,000 Virginia adults do not have a high school diploma or high school credential, and many more lack literacy in key areas such as math or business skills.

 How VDOE helps

 VDOE supports adult education and literacy primarily by funding and supporting the programs at the local level.
-Each of the 22 regional programs, led by a program manager and a regional specialist, provides adult education services to all cities and counties in its region.
+Each of the 22 regional programs, led by a program manager, provides adult education services to cities and counties in its region.

 GED and GED Testing Service are registered trademarks of the American Council on Education and may not be used or reproduced without express written permission.
 The GED and GED Testing Service brands are administered by GED Testing Service LLC under license from the American Council on Education.